Ronald Romm, Trumpeter

 Ms. Romm’s ongoing commitment to education has led to her involvement with some unique musical endeavors.
 With a view to young people, she became a specialist in the Carabo-Cone Method, A Sensory-Motor Approach to Music Learning, and spearheaded an innovative project by Yamaha Music Canada to integrate music education and classroom activities in the public schools.
 Avis has taught and lectured at the college level both in the United States and Canada; a major focal point of her lectures is musical collaboration and chamber performance.

-Avis performs regularly with her husband Ronald Romm, founding member of the world famous Canadian Brass and Professor of Trumpet at the University of Illinois.
+Avis performs regularly with her husband Ronald Romm, founding member of the world famous Canadian Brass, member of the Summit Brass and Professor of Trumpet at the University of Illinois.
 They present duo recitals and special pops shows with symphony orchestras as the Ronald and Avis Romm Trumpet and Piano Duo.
-The Romms also perform and record as The Romm Trio with their son, Trumpeter Aaron Romm.
+The Duo performed in France and Italy in the spring of 2014.

 Trumpet Player in Concert for Community Concert Association